ergest/sql_patterns/Book/chap7.md

     GROUP BY
         1,2,3,4,5
 )
--- Get the post types we care about questions and answers only and combine them ,post_types AS (
+-- Get the post types we care about questions and answers only and combine them in one CTE ,post_types AS (
     SELECT
         id AS post_id,